schwindelig/git2ai/README.md

 ### Installation
 - Build with VS
 - Copy git2ai.exe and CommandLine.dll to the a directory of your choice.
-- Call git2ai from cmd, pre-build command or whatever
+- Call git2ai from cmd, pre-build command, etc.

 ### Parameters
  -g, --gitdir             Required.
 Path to .git directory